-At Ossila we have a range of different graphene powders for sale including monolayer graphene (M901), multilayer graphene (M911/M912), and graphene nanoplatelets (M941).
+We have a range of different graphene powders for sale including monolayer graphene (M901), multilayer graphene (M911/M912), and graphene nanoplatelets (M941).
 These materials come packed as dry powders and ready for re-dispersion within the users solvent of choice.

 *For larger orders please email us to discuss prices

-Initial work on graphene showed that it had properties that vastly exceeded those of the bulk graphite that it was taken from.
+Initial work on graphene showed that its properties vastly exceeded those of the bulk graphite that it was taken from.
 Properties such as the strength showed that a single layer of the material was over 200 times stronger than steel; the mobility of both holes and electrons were comparable to that of bulk metals such as copper; the thermal conductivity is so high as to be considered ballistic without impedance from the material itself; and single layers have a high opacity with over 2% of light at the near infrared being absorbed.

 All of these unique properties mean that graphene could find use in a wide variety of applications including electrochemical capacitor devices, anti-corrosion coatings, composite materials, transparent conducting films, thermal pastes, as well as sensing and biosensing applications.